Wednesday, January 30, 2019

 Good for them!
 But here's the thing: Formal or informal, if you can't end a sentence in a preposition, how are

-you going to be able to tell somebody to screw off?
+you going to be able to tell somebody to bugger off?

 Wednesday, January 2, 2019